mark-b96/artificial-neural-network/README.md

 # Artificial Neural Network
 ## Multi-layer ANN implemented from first principles
-Matrix multiplication is used to construct a mult-layer ANN.
+Matrix multiplication is used to construct a multi-layer ANN.

 ## Training and testing the model
 The learning rate and number of epochs can be defined in the main class.